BlackIron Financial

 Traditional group plans are familiar and easy to manage for both employers and employees.

-Level-funded plans or ICHRAs can reduce total cost for many employers while improving budget control (fit depends on group).
+Level-funded plans or ICHRAs can reduce total cost for many employers while improving budget control.
+Fit depends on the group.

 ICHRA can provide flexibility so employees can choose plans that fit their location and provider needs.